indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 We use recursion, OR A STACK using iterative, to track all the previous (parent) nodes while traversing.
 This makes our space always O(H) where H is the height of the tree.

 - Binary Tree Path Sum
+- Find the root-leaf path that equals given sequence, or equals target sum

+# Two Heaps
+When we need to divide eles into a small heap and a larger heap of things.
+Min heap / max heap.

+Not wasting my time with two heaps right now.
+If I get min/max heap, I'm screwed.
+Maybe look at this later when studying for google.

+# Subsets
+When we need to deal with permutations or combinations of a set of elements.
+Grokking goes over a breadth first way to handle these Qs.

+- Find all possible subsets in an arr of eles